 The park is required under national guiding principles and operating policies to ensure the highest degree of ecological integrity.
 Angling is permitted only under strict guidelines to ensure self-sustaining populations.

 Before fishing in the National Park, anglers should call ahead and confirm season dates and catch limits.
 There is a permit and licence fee applied, along with equipment restrictions.
 Regulations differ in most cases from those for fishing in provincial waters outside the park.
-Visitors can get updated information from Parks Canada at one of the warden offices in Ingonish Beach (902-285-2542) and Chéticamp (902-224-3798).
+Visitors can get updated information from Parks Canada at one of the warden offices in Ingonish (902-285-2542) and Chéticamp (902-224-2490).

 National Parks Fishing Regulations Summary (2016)